Nonlinear Information Bottleneck: Introduction

+However, in recent work~\cite{kolchinsky2018caveats} we showed that whenever $Y$ is a deterministic function of $X$ (or close to being one), optimizing $\LIB$ is not longer equivalent to optimizing Equation \eqref{eq:constrainedproblem}.
+In fact, when $Y$ is a deterministic function of $X$, the same $\M$ will optimize $\LIB$ for all values of $\beta$, meaning that the IB curve cannot be explored by optimizing $\LIB$ while sweeping $\beta$.
+This is a serious issue in supervised learning scenarios (as well as some other domains), where it is very common for the output $Y$ to be a deterministic function of the input $X$.
+Nonetheless, the IB curve can still be explored by optimizing the following simple modification of the IB Lagrangian, which we called the \emph{squared-IB Lagrangian}~\cite{kolchinsky2018caveats},

+where $\beta \ge 0$ is again a parameter that controls the trade-off between compression and prediction.
+Unlike the case for $\LIB$, there is always a one-to-one correspondence between $\M$ that optimize $\LsqIB$ and solutions to Equation \eqref{eq:constrainedproblem}, regardless of the relationship between $X$ and $Y$.
+In the language of optimization theory, the squared-IB Lagrangian is a ``scalarization'' of the multi-objective problem $\{ \min \IXM, \max \IYM \}$~\cite{miettinen_nonlinear_1998}.
+Importantly, unlike $\LIB$, there can be non-trivial optimizers of $\LsqIB$ even for $\beta \ge 1$; the relationship between $\beta$ and corresponding solutions on the IB curve has been analyzed in~\cite{anonymous2020the}.
+In that work, it was also shown that the objective function of \cref{eq:sqiblagrangian} is part of a general family of objectives $\IYM - \beta F(\IXM)$, where $F$ is any monotonically-increasing and strictly convex function, all of which can be used to explore the IB curve.

-Unfortunately, it is generally intractable to find the encoding maps that optimize the IB objective.
-This is because it can be very difficult to evaluate the integrals in \cref{eq:ib-decoding-integral}, as well as the mutual information terms in the IB objective function.
-For this reason, until now IB has been mainly developed for two limited cases.
-The first case is where the random variables have a small number of discrete outcomes~\cite{tishby_information_1999}.
-There, computation of \cref{eq:ib-decoding-integral} and mutual information terms, as well as optimization of $\LIB$, can be done by explicitly representing all entries of the conditional probability distribution $P({m}\vert{x})$.
-The second case is when $X$ and $Y$ are continuous-valued and jointly Gaussian distributed~\cite{chechik_information_2005}.
-Here, the IB optimization problem can be solved analytically, and the resulting optimal encoding and decoding maps are linear.
+Unfortunately, optimizing the IB Lagrangian and squared-IB Lagrangian remains a difficult problem.
+First, both objectives are non-convex, so there is no guarantee that a global optimum can be found.
+Second, finding even a local optimum requires evaluating the mutual information terms $\IXM$ and $\IYM$, which can involve intractable integrals.
+For this reason, until recently IB has been mainly developed for two limited cases.
+The first case is where $X$ and $Y$ are discrete-valued and have a small number of possible outcomes~\cite{tishby_information_1999}.
+There, one can explicitly represent the full \emph{encoding map} (the condition probability distribution of $\M$ given $X$) during optimization, and the relevant integrals become tractable finite sums.
+The second case is when $X$ and $Y$ are continuous-valued and jointly Gaussian.
+Here, the IB optimization problem can be solved analytically, and the resulting encoding and decoding maps are linear~\cite{chechik_information_2005}.